Heirloom Wheat: Hybridized or Not?Updated: February 28, 2018 Healthy Living

-Here’s the bottom line to remember about heirloom wheat: these varieties date back a few centuries as opposed to einkorn which dates back many millenia.
+Here’s the bottom line to remember about heirloom wheat: these varieties date back a few centuries as opposed to einkorn which dates back many millennia.

-Heirloom Wheat Has Too Many Chromosomes to Be Unhybridized
+Heirloom Wheat: Too Many Chromosomes to Be Unhybridized

-While heirloom wheat varieties are potentially easier to digest than modern wheat because they did not undergo the aggressive, gene mutating technology that drove hybridization during the Green Revolution (1940’s through the late 1960’s), they are hybridized nonetheless.
+It is true that heirloom wheat varieties are potentially easier to digest than modern wheat.
+This is because they did not undergo the aggressive, irradiating, gene mutating technology that drove hybridization during the Green Revolution.
+This period took place from the 1940’s through the late 1960’s.
+However, they are hybridized nonetheless.

 This is easily proved scientifically by examination of the sets of chromosomes each wheat variety possess.

 Red Fife, for example, is a descendant of spelt, a sub-species of common wheat, Triticum aestivum.
 This means red fife has 6 sets of 7 chromosomes for a total of 42.